shekeriev/ldo-2017-jun-exam/README.md

  - mysql password is expected to be 12345;
  - nginx is set to listen on port 80;
  - php files are expected to be in /site folder;
+ - nginx container should be started after php;